Data Management Plans

 Where can I get help with writing a DMP?

 As a Princeton researcher, you have free access to an online tool for writing DMPs: DMPTool.
 You just need to sign in as a Princeton researcher, and you’ll have access to templates, example DMPs, and Princeton-specific guidance.
+You can also find some helpful public guidance on using DMPTool here.

 Additionally, PRDS offers free and confidential feedback on draft DMPs.
 To get feedback or help with your DMP, email your draft, the funding announcement, and the deadline to us, or select the “Request Feedback” option on the last page of your DMP template in the DMPTool.